-University of the Cumberlands is located in the rural setting of Williamsburg, KY, less than an hour from Knoxville.
+University of the Cumberlands is located in the rural setting of Williamsburg, KY, in the suburbs of Knoxville.

-If you want to see University of the Cumberlands for yourself, plan a visit.
+If you want to see University of the Cumberlands for yourself, be sure to plan a visit!
 The best way to reach campus is to take Interstate 75 to Williamsburg, or book a flight to the nearest airport, McGhee Tyson Municipal.

 You can also take a virtual campus tour to get a sense of what University of the Cumberlands and Williamsburg are like without leaving home.